Dmitry Medvedev: Foreign policy

 In September 2022 Medvedev said that any weapons in Russia's arsenal, including strategic nuclear weapons, could be used to protect territories annexed to Russia from Ukraine.
 He also said that referendums organized by Russia-installed and separatist authorities would take place in large swathes of Russian-occupied Ukrainian territory, and that there was "no turning back".
 Later that month he said that Russia had the right to defend itself with nuclear weapons and that this was "certainly not a bluff".
-The bluff comments were interpreted by a reputable news agency as "Medvedev raises spectre of Russian nuclear strike on Ukraine".
+Reuters interpreted this as a threat to carry out a nuclear strike against Ukraine.
+The same month, Politico claimed that Medvedev's reversal of his formerly conciliatory views towards the West was to "shed his image as Putin's less-evil twin by posing as a nuclear madman", and reported that many Russians who read his Telegram channel were mocking him for it.

 On 4 November 2022 on the occasion of Russia's Day of National Unity state holiday, Medvedev thought that Russia "was fighting a sacred battle against Satan" who uses "intricate lies.
 And our weapon is the truth.
 That is why our cause is right.
-That is why victory will be ours!"
+That is why victory will be ours!".
 The Ukrainians were "crazy Nazi drug addicts" backed by Westerners who he said had "saliva running down their chins from degeneracy".

-In November 2022 Medvedev was quoted as saying on his Telegram app channel that the Ukrainian desire to recapture the territory it had lost to Russia in the annexations "is a threat to the existence of our state and of a dismemberment of today’s Russia," and "direct reason" to use Russia’s nuclear weapons; something the reporter termed "worrying language".
+In November 2022 Medvedev was quoted as saying on his Telegram app channel that the Ukrainian desire to recapture the territory it had lost to Russia in the annexations "is a threat to the existence of our state and of a dismemberment of today's Russia", and "direct reason" to use Russia's nuclear weapons; something the reporter termed "worrying language".
 In the same month another journalist quoted him as saying "Russia, for obvious reasons, has not yet used its entire arsenal of possible weapons, equipment and munitions.
 And did not attack all possible enemy targets located in populated areas.
 And not only from our inherent human kindness.
 Everything has its time."

-On 14 January 2023 Medvedev said that Japanese PM Fumio Kishida should disembowel himself by seppuku because the former was evidently frustrated by Kishida's joint statement with US President Joe Biden that "We state unequivocally that any use of a nuclear weapon by Russia in Ukraine would be an act of hostility against humanity and unjustifiable in any way."